-Powdery mildew is easily recognizable as circular, powdery white spots.
-It is most often noticed on the top of leaves, but it can grow on the underside as well.
-Early symptoms can greatly vary and include irregular patches of chlorosis (lacking chlorophyll), purplish red or brown areas, and/or lesions that will then develop the trademark powdery appearance when it enters the pore production stage.
-These pre-pore production patches are often confused with nutritional deficiencies, leaf spot diseases or spray injury.
+Powdery mildew is recognizable as circular, powdery white spots.
+Most often you will see it on the top of leaves, but it can grow on the underside as well.
+Early symptoms vary and include irregular patches of chlorosis (lacking chlorophyll), purplish red or brown areas, and/or lesions that develop the trademark powdery appearance as it enters the pore production stage.
+These pre-pore production patches often get confused with nutritional deficiencies, leaf spot diseases or spray injury.

 Indoor Growing Environments

-For starts and younger plants, a lower VPD is generally better as it will reduce the drying of young plants (as well as cut down on the misting and watering required).
-For mature plants and finishing, a higher VPD is recommended as denser plants will be able to transpire and cool themselves.
-Just like different plant species have a range of different needs to optimize their growth, different powdery mildew species thrive in differing conditions.
-This means the VPD will need to be maintained differently depending on what you are growing.
+For starts and younger plants, a lower VPD is better because will reduce the drying of young plants (as well as cut down on the misting and watering required).
+For mature plants and finishing, a higher VPD is recommended as denser plants are able to transpire and cool themselves.
+Just like different plant species have a range of different needs to optimize their growth, different powdery mildew species thrive in different conditions.
+This means the VPD needs to be maintained differently dependent on what you are growing.
 (Of note are tomatoes.
 When grown with too low of a VPD, the plants become stressed and causes the fruit to crack).

 Clean Air to Combat Powdery Mildew

-The design of the Puren Solutions E1 Air Filtration, E2 Air Filtration with E-Guardian Monitoring and E3 HEPA Air Filtration units are based on proven scientific research maintained by the American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) and backed by field proven testing.
-The 2018 ASHRAE Position Document on Filtration and Air Cleaning evaluated the most current forms of air filtration or air cleaning devices and summarized that, “Filtration technologies, in which particles are removed by attaching them to the media (often called mechanical or media filters), have been documented to be capable in many cases of reducing particle concentrations substantially, including reductions from levels being above to levels being below the associated regulatory exposure limits for reducing health risk set by recognized cognizant authorities.”
+The design of the Puren Solutions E-series filtration units are based on proven scientific research maintained by the American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE) and backed by field proven testing.
+The 2018 ASHRAE Position Document on Filtration and Air Cleaning evaluates the most current forms of air filtration or air cleaning devices and says, “Filtration technologies, in which particles are removed by attaching them to the media (often called mechanical or media filters), have been documented to be capable in many cases of reducing particle concentrations substantially, including reductions from levels being above to levels being below the associated regulatory exposure limits for reducing health risk set by recognized cognizant authorities.”